-Common foot problems in chickens are something that most people raising chickens have to deal with at one point or another.
+If you keep chickens long enough, you are going to have to deal with some type of foot problem eventually.
 Raising backyard chickens is usually pretty straightforward and easy.
 As long as you provide clean living spaces, shelter, food and fresh water, you should be on your way to raising happy, healthy chickens.
-But there are some common foot problems in chickens that you may have to deal with.
+But there are some common foot issues that you may have to deal with.

 How can you tell if your chickens are having foot problems?

 The best way is to take some time and just watch your chickens every day for any signs of problems.
 Chickens are fun to watch as they scratch around so it shouldn’t be too hard to do.
 If you notice any chickens that aren’t moving around like they should or any that appear to be lame or holding a foot up, they need to be looked at more closely.
 Look for swollen feet, obvious cuts or injuries, scabs on the foot, etc. Take care of any problems that you notice immediately so they don’t get worse.

 - How can you help prevent foot problems in chickens?

 - One of the best ways is to practice good hygiene in your chicken houses, chicken runs and any other areas your chickens are allowed to roam.

 - If there is a large drop from your chicken house to the ground, then provide some ramps because constantly dropping down to the ground can cause injuries.

 - Make sure that your chicken flock has soft ground, grass or hay to stand on to cushion their feet.

 - Only give your chickens high quality feed to ensure that they are getting the proper nutrients that they need.